SourceDiver42/plyoung.github.io/pages/blox/blox-custom-blocks.md

 Custom Blocks
 =============

-There are two way in which Blocks are created in Blox.
+There are two ways in which Blocks are created in Blox.
 The 1st and easiest is to let Blox automatically create them from fields, properties, and methods.
 This is how it works for almost all the Blocks in the Blox system, like those found under the UnityEngine category.

 However, sometimes it is not easy to describe a Block in one function and that is where you might want to create a Custom Block.
-In Blox all the Blocks under the Common, Flow, Maths, Comparison, and some in Values category are custom Blocks.
+In Blox all the Blocks under the Common, Flow, Maths, Comparison, and some in the Values category are custom Blocks.

 Defining the Block
 ------------------

 There are 3 parts to a Block.
 The runtime part which does the actual work, the Block drawer and the Block script-gen.

-All custom Blocks must derive from `BloxBlock` and have the `BloxBloxAttribute` to describe that Block to Blox.
+All custom Blocks must derive from `BloxBlock` and have the `BloxBlockAttribute` to describe that Block to Blox.

 The basic framework of a Block looks like this.